-New from Claire Denis, Bright Sunshine In is a pithily precise portrait of the love life of an artist.
+New from Claire Denis, Let the Sunshine In is a pithily precise portrait of the love life of an artist.
 The problem with Isabelle – Juliette Binoche, getting her teeth deep into the role – isn’t the usual torrid passionate affairs you might expect of her artistic milieu.

 Rather, Isabelle seems as much prey to indecisiveness as to all-consuming passion.
 Perhaps, it’s the case that passion itself is never quite all-consuming enough.
 In the very first scene, we see her in bed with her banker lover played by director Xavier Beauvois.
 All seems to be knocking along okay but she becomes increasingly frustrated by her lover’s persistent refusal to climax.
 The opening scene of Bridesmaids comes to mind, though whether Denis and her co-scenarist Christine Angot had this in mind is unclear.